Tanja-4732/DoubleNote/frontend/README.md

 - Treat own events the same way as incoming events from peers
 - Allow users to undo and redo any changes made during editing
 - Commit after changes are completed

+### Editing notes & Markdown engine

+We need a syntax tree

+Maybe consider using FrontMatter as well
+There can be formatting (bold, italics, ...) inline

+Several markdown features can be applied to one piece of text.
+Some features disable each other, depending on which one is inside of the other We'll need to run the parser several times

+Markdown features

+- Code blocks
+- Inline code
+- Comments
+- Tables
+- Math blocks
+- Inline math
+- Inline formatting
+  - Bold
+  - Italics
+  - Underline
+  - Strike-through
+  - Highlight
+- Headings
+- Links
+- Images
+- Abbreviations
+- Text
+- Quotes
+- Critique markup

+List of nodes

+- Headings
+- Comments
+- Tables
+- Paragraphs

 ## Folder structure